 - Use of alcohol or sedatives.
 Substances that you use to relax the body either contribute to or worsens your sleep apnea.
 Remember, sleep apnea occurs when the muscles in the back of your throat relax during sleep and restricts breathing.
 These substances relax the muscles in your throat, which can worsen obstructive sleep apnea.

 - Smoking.
-If you were wonder whether smoking causes sleep apnea, then your right!
+If you were wondering whether smoking causes sleep apnea, then you’re right!
 Smokers are two to three times more likely to have obstructive sleep apnea than people who do not smoke.
 This is because smoking increases inflammation and fluid retention in the upper airway, which causes sleep apnea.

 - Nasal congestion.
 If you have difficulty breathing through your nose — you’re more likely to develop obstructive sleep apnea.
 This is due to excessive mouth breathing that occurs if air can not pass through the nasal passages.

 - Medical conditions.
 High blood pressure, congestive heart failure, Parkinson’s disease, and type 2 diabetes are some of the conditions that may also increase the risk of obstructive sleep apnea.
 Hormonal disorders, chronic lung diseases such as asthma, and a prior stroke can also increase the risk of sleep apnea.

 So, how do you treat obstructive sleep apnea?
 Here’s what you need to know: